 The Forbes Medal recognizes a nationally prominent figure for distinguished contributions to the field of conservation and celebrates those whose work on a national or international platform has significantly advanced the preservation of cultural heritage.
+We usually present the award in the recipient's locale.

 Edward Waldo Forbes (1873-1969)